sdesilva26/docker-spark/README.md

  Now we can finally bring everything together to show what we would really like to do which is run an Apache Spark cluster within Docker containers on different machines.

- #### Spark cluster + Docker containers - multiple machines
+ #### Spark Cluster

- 1. As before, follow the steps from the earlier section to create a docker swarm and join different hosts to this swarm.
- 2. Then on the t2.micro instance create the overlay network
+ 1. Start up 4 different EC2 instances and on the first run
     ```
-    docker network create --driver overlay spark-net
+    docker swarm init
     ```
+ 2. As before, you will see a join token, copy and paste this command into the other 3 EC2 instances to form a docker swarm.

- 3. Run a the spark_master image to create a container that will be the master node
+ 3. Then on the t2.micro instance create the overlay network
     ```
-    docker rn -it --name spark-master --network spark-net -p 8080:8080 sdesilva26/spark_master:latest
+    docker network create --driver overlay --attachable spark-net
     ```
-    *NOTE: it is important to remember the name of this container (spark-master in this case) as this is what other containers in the network will use to resolve its IP address.

- 4. Run the following to crate a spark master node
+ 3. Run a spark_master image to create a container that will be the master node
     ```
-    ./spark/bin/spark-class org.apache.spark.deploy.master.Master
+    docker run -it --name spark-master --network spark-net -p 8080:8080 sdesilva26/spark_master
+    :latest
     ```
+    *NOTE: it is important to remember the name of this container (spark-master in this case) as this is what other containers in the network will use to resolve its IP address.

- 5. Check the master node has been setup correctly by going to http://<PUBLIC_IPv4_ADDRESS_OF_INSTANCE>:8080.
+ 4. Check the master node has been setup correctly by going to http://<PUBLIC_IPv4_ADDRESS_OF_INSTANCE>:8080.

- 6. Now on the larger AWS instances (c4.xlarge) create one container on each by using
+ 5. Now on the larger AWS instances (c4.xlarge) create one container on each by using
     ```
-    docker run -it --name spark-worker1 --network spark-net -p 8081:8081 sdesilva26/spark_worker:latest
+    docker run -it --name spark-worker1 --network spark-net -p 8081:8081 -e MEMORY=6G -e
+     CORES=3 sdesilva26/spark_worker:latest
-    docker run -it --name spark-worker2 --network spark-net -p 8082:8081 sdesilva26/spark_worker:latest
+    docker run -it --name spark-worker2 --network spark-net -p 8081:8081 -e MEMORY=6G -e
+     CORES=3 sdesilva26/spark_worker:latest
     ```
- 7. Inside each of them run the following to attach them as workers to the spark-master
+    NOTE: You can map port of the container to the port of the host machine without having to increment them like we did when doing this on our local machine as they are located on different host's.
+See the architecture diagram in the next section for more info.

+ 6. Check the master web UI at http://<PUBLIC_IP_ADDRESS_OF_INSTANCE>:8080 to make sure the workers were added successfully.

+ 7. Now in a third AWS instance create a spark-submit container
     ```
-    ./spark/bin/spark-class org.apache.spark.deploy.worker.Worker spark://spark-master:7077
+    docker run -it --name spark-submit --network spark-net -p 4040:4040 sdesilva26/spark_submit
+    :latest bash
     ```

-    Notice how you can specify spark-master as the address of the master instead of its full IP address.
-By default this will set up a worker on the current machine where it takes up all available cores and memory.
- 8. Check the master web UI at http://<PUBLIC_IP_ADDRESS_OF_INSTANCE>:8080 to make sure the workers were added successfully.
- 9. Now in a third AWS instance attach docker to the overlay network and then create a spark-submit container
-    ```
-    docker run -it --name spark-submit --network spark-net -p 4040:4040 sdesilva26/spark_submit:latest
-    ```
  10. Launch a spark shell using
     ```
-    ./spark/bin/spark-shell spark://spark-master:7077
+    $SPARK_HOME/spark/bin/spark-shell --conf spark.executor.cores=3 --conf spark.executor.memory=6G
+     spark
+    ://spark-master:7077
     ```
  11. Now, as before, run a test program such as